JSS University Mysore Allied Sciences 2026

-The National Testing Agency (NTA) has clearly stated that the question paper has not been leaked.
-They have assured students that all exam materials of NEET UG exam are handled with strict security measures and there is no chance of any leak or early access.
-Students are advised not to trust such rumors or fall for fake information shared online.
+The National Testing Agency (NTA) has previously clarified that the question paper was not leaked.
+The agency assured students that all exam materials of NEET UG exam were handled with strict security measures and there is no chance of any leak or early access.
+Students were advised not to trust such rumors or fall for fake information shared online.
 Instead, they should stay calm, focus on their preparation, and rely only on official updates from NTA.
 Read the full article to know comprehensively about the NEET 2026 paper leak, NTA’s official statement, and why students should not believe such misleading claims.

 This Story also Contains